ballerina-platform/module-ballerinax-redis/examples/README.md

 2. For each example, create a `Config.toml` file with your Redis server configuration.
 Here's an example of how your `Config.toml` file should look:

-3. .
-Here's an example of how your `config.toml` file should look:

     ```toml
     host="<host>"
     port="<port>"